 As CHW/P, it is important to use common terms.
 Not everyone will use the term pesticide.
 Instead, they might call it bug spray, roach killer, weed killer, poison, etc. Be sure to say what you mean by the word "pesticide".

-pesticides with their community members in both households and fields?
+DISCUSSION: How do you discuss pesticides with community members in both households and fields?
 Share a story of your experience working in the fields or with pesticides (if applicable).